 Health & safety has always been our top priority.
-Which is why we’ve spent the better part of the past few months quietly expanding and improving our internal policies and practices.
-Today, we’d like to share some of those improvements with you, as well as make one clear promise: we will do everything within reasonable ability to run our tours at the highest standards of health & safety, protecting not just yourself, but also our staff and the communities we visit.
+Which is why we’ve spent the past year quietly expanding and improving our internal policies and practices.
+To our valued guests we make one clear promise: we will do everything within reasonable ability to run our tours at the highest standards of health & safety, protecting not just yourself, but also our staff and the communities we visit.

 About our practices and policies

-Further, our policies closely follow guidelines developed by international partners, as well as the World Health Organization (WHO) and the Centre for Disease Control and Prevention (CDC).
+Our policies closely follow guidelines developed by international partners, as well as the World Health Organization (WHO) and the World Travel and Tourism Council.
 To keep things organized, we’ve arranged our practices and policies into three sections: Before, During and After your tour.

 Before your tour

 Before touching down in a destination, a slew of health & safety initiatives will have already taken place.
 Some initiatives will be ‘behind the scenes’, for example our new tour planning policies that ensure we’ve dotted our Is and crossed our Ts.
 Other initiatives will be more obvious, including new education practices and mandatory health screenings.
 Here are just a few of the changes you can expect before your tour.

 - Renegotiated supplier contracts to ensure minimum health & safety standards are met.

 - Training all hands-on staff, including Hosts and Guides.
 Training will include:

 - Sanitation measures and standards,